 Take care of known issues with pipes that freeze.
 Heat tape/wire can be used to keep them warm during extremely cold weather or insulate to improve freezing conditions.

-Ensure that all doors to the outside shut tightly, and check other doors for ease of use.
-Renew door weatherstripping if required.
-If there is a door between your house and the garage, install or check the adjustment of the self-closing device to ensure it closes the door completely.
+Make sure all exterior doors close tightly and check other doors for smooth operation.
+Replace weatherstripping if needed to maintain insulation and efficiency.
+If there is a door between your house and the garage, install or adjust the self-closing device to ensure it fully closes the door for safety and energy efficiency.

 Disconnect the duct connected to the dryer and vacuum lint from duct, the areas surrounding your clothes dryer and your dryers' vent hood outside.